LassoSoft/LassoGuide/lasso_guide_source/language/error-handling.rst

    The code then jumps immediately to the internal ``handle`` block.

-Protect a Portion of a Page From Errors
+Protect a Portion of a Page from Errors
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 Wrap the portion of the page that needs to be protected in a ``protect`` capture